ncsu-landscape-dynamics/weather-coefficient/README.md

 * output_directory - **Output directory you want the function to write the weather coefficient files to**
 * study_area - **Use raster for predefined areas and states if you want your data for whole states ("states" or "raster")**
 * states_of_interest - **only used if study_area = "states" (eg: "California")**
+* states_file - **only used if study_area = "states".
+This is the location of your states shapefile.
+Needs to be in same projection as Daymet data (Lambert Conformal Conic)**
+* reference_area - **only used if study_area = "raster".
+This should be the boundary of your study area and in same projection as Daymet data (Lambert Conformal Conic)**
 * lethal_temperature - **(YES or NO)**
 * lethal_month - **(between "01" and "12")**
 * lethal_min - **Does your specie experience mortality below a certain temperature ("YES" or "NO")**